Arriving in Melbourne by cruise ship

 Melbourne is a popular port for the world's most prestigious cruise liners.
-Just four kilometres from the city centre, Melbourne's Station Pier services porting and visiting cruise ships, and is the permanent home of the Spirit of Tasmania I and II, the car and passenger ferry service between Melbourne and Devonport, Tasmania.
+Just four kilometres from the city centre, Melbourne's Station Pier services large cruise ships, and is the permanent home to the Spirit of Tasmania I and II (car/passenger ferry, Melbourne to Devonport, Tasmania).

-The port's terminal offers passengers a range of services, including lounge facilities and visitor information, in a safe and friendly environment.
+The port terminal offers lounge facilities and visitor information, in a safe and friendly environment.
 Taxis, coaches, tour guides and the Skybus shuttle service operate pick-ups from the wharf.
-From October to April, knowledgeable staff and volunteers from the City of Melbourne operate an information desk at Station Pier.
+From October to April, staff and volunteers from the City of Melbourne operate an information desk at Station Pier.
 A tram service to the city runs directly from the pier.

-Popular stops include WTC Wharf, South Wharf, Southgate, Federation Wharf and ANZ Wharf.
-Special services run to other locations for major events such as AFL matches, the Australian Open Tennis, concerts and the Spring Racing Carnival.
-Phone ahead (0416 068 655) for more information.
+Popular stops include South Wharf, Southgate, Federation Wharf and ANZ Wharf.
+Special services run for major events such as AFL matches, the Australian Open Tennis, concerts and the Spring Racing Carnival.

-Catch the ferry from Southbank and go on a scenic ride along the Yarra River and around the bay to Williamstown.
-Stop by at Scienceworks or go twenty minutes further on to Williamstown and spend a day at the beach.
+Catch the ferry from Southbank for a scenic ride along the Yarra River and around the bay to Williamstown.
+Stop off at Scienceworks or ride twenty minutes further to Williamstown, to spend a day at the beach.